gutucristian/gutucristian.github.io/_posts/2024-06-15-Machine-Leaning-For-Trading.md

 - This ensures that larger values don’t dominate comparisons just because of their size.

 As an alternative to percentage returns, log returns can be used.
 In some scenarios, they are easier to handle and therefore often preferred in a financial context.

+A log return (also called logarithmic return or continuously compounded return) measures the rate of return of an asset using natural logarithms.

+The formula for a log return is:

+`Log Return = ln(P_t / P_t-1)`

+Where:

+- `P_t` = Price of the asset at time `t`.

+- `P_t-1` = Price of the asset at the previous time period `(t-1)`.

+- `ln` = Natural logarithm (logarithm with base `e`).

+## Resampling

+Resampling is an important operation on financial time series data.
+Usually this takes the form of downsampling, meaning that, for example, a tick data series is resampled to one-minute intervals or a time series with daily observations is resampled to one with weekly or monthly observations.

+## Rolling Statistics

+Rolling statistics involve calculating metrics like mean, standard deviation, or minimum over a moving time window within a dataset.
+For example, a rolling mean with a window size of 10 calculates the average of the last 10 data points and updates as new data becomes available.

+Why Rolling Statistics Are Important in Finance

+1. Trend Analysis:

+- Rolling helps smooth out short-term fluctuations, helping identify underlying trends in stock prices or other financial metrics.

+2. Volatility Measurement:

+- Rolling standard deviation tracks changing volatility over time, aiding in risk assessment.

+3. Dynamic Insights:

+- They allow for time-varying analysis, reflecting how metrics evolve over a specific window rather than a fixed period.

+4. Strategy Development:

+- Used in trading strategies, such as comparing rolling short-term and long-term moving averages to generate buy/sell signals.

+## Technical Analysis Example

+Rolling statistics are a major tool in the so-called **technical analysis** of stocks.

+A decades-old trading strategy based on technical analysis is using two simple moving averages (SMAs).
+The idea is that the trader should go long on a stock (or financial instrument in general) when the shorter-term SMA is above the longer-term SMA and should go short when the opposite holds true.

+Here's why this makes sense:

+**Short-term SMA** reflects more recent price changes, making it **sensitive to the latest market movements**.

+**Long-term SMA** smooths out fluctuations over a longer period, reflecting the **broader trend**.

+When the short-term SMA crosses above the long-term SMA:

+- It suggests that recent prices are rising faster than the long-term trend, signaling potential upward momentum (a bullish signal to “go long”).

+When the short-term SMA crosses below the long-term SMA:

+- It suggests that recent prices are falling compared to the long-term trend, signaling downward momentum (a bearish signal to “go short”).

+**Example of the Strategy in Action**

+- Short-term SMA: 10-day moving average.

+- Long-term SMA: 50-day moving average.

+- Buy Signal: The 10-day SMA crosses above the 50-day SMA.

+- Sell Signal: The 10-day SMA crosses below the 50-day SMA.

+This provides clear, rules-based guidance for entering and exiting trades.

+**Limitations**

+- **Lagging Indicator:** SMAs react after price movements, potentially causing delayed entry or exit signals.

+- **False Signals:** During choppy or sideways markets, frequent crossovers can lead to false signals.

+- **Doesn’t Predict Direction:** The strategy identifies trends but doesn’t guarantee their continuation.